 Perfect for the feminine bride who dreams of true love and lifelong romance.
 This pink gemstone signifies that you will always be kind, loving, and thoughtful toward one another.

 Tourmalines are available in every shade of the rainbow, but when it comes to engagement rings, nothing compares to pink tourmaline.
 This vivid pink gemstone serves as a constant reminder to always trust in the power of love.

-The green variety of quartz, prasiolite, is also sometimes called green amethyst.
+The green variety of quartz, prasiolite, is also sometimes called green amethyst (when the green color is not naturally occurring but by heating amethyst).
 It stands for the hope that true love exists and that you have found it in each other.

 This beautiful pink gemstone embodies unconditional love.
 For the true romantic, this stone carries all the highest and most loving energies.

 Did you know that a ruby is actually a red sapphire?
 The most precious form of Corundum, red ruby is the ultimate symbol of passionate love.